MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 - Microsoft 365 Apps also provides the ability to control how often users receive feature updates.
 For example, users can get new features to Microsoft 365 Apps as soon as they are available.
 Or, if you have line-of-business applications, add-ins, or macros that you want to test with the new features, you can provide users with new features less frequently.
 For more information, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

-- Office 365 provides a web-based portal where users can install Microsoft 365 Apps themselves.
+- Office 365 (and Microsoft 365) provides a web-based portal where users can install Microsoft 365 Apps themselves.
 Keep in mind that users have to be local administrators on their computers to install Microsoft 365 Apps.
 If users aren't local administrators, you'll have to install Microsoft 365 Apps for them.
 Also, if you don't want your users to install from the portal, you can prevent that.
 For more information, see [Choose how to deploy](choose-how-to-deploy-office-365-proplus.md#step-1---choose-how-to-deploy).

 ### Licensing differences
 <a name="BKMK_Licensing"> </a>